Miksuu/a2waspwarfare/Guides/CommanderGuide/a2WarfareCommanderGuide.md

 Weigh the risks and benefits of aggressive actions versus defensive plays.
 ## Calculated Aggression
 Strike when the odds are in your favor and avoid unnecessary risks that could lead to significant losses.
+## Nuclear Warfare
+Use nuclear warfare to destroy enemy infrastructure and capital.
+- see the video on the Taviana example
+- explain how to act in situation (lift hq asap, gain high ground etc.)

+# Conclusion
+- Keep on practising
+- If you are a new commander, it's a good idea to practise when server is not very populated.
+- You can always pass the role later to more experienced commander if you feel unconfortable on continuing, but don't be too afraid to fail.